zack-bitcoin/amoveo-c-miner/README.md

 You can also connect to a mining pool.
 If you connect to a mining pool, you get paid by the person running the pool.
-This way you don't have to run Amoveo.
+This way you don't have to run Amoveo. set `Peer` to be the url for the mining pool.
 Put your pubkey into the `Pubkey` definition at the top of miner.erl so that you can get paid.

 [Here is a link to the main Amoveo repo.](https://github.com/zack-bitcoin/amoveo) If you want to run a mining pool, or solo mine, you will need this.